Thai typography: Looped vs loopless typefaces

 While some designers see the opposition to loopless typefaces as a traditionalist rejection of change, critics claim that their overuse hinders legibility, and may cause confusion due to their similarity with Latin characters.
 The abbreviation พ.ร.บ., for example, appears nearly identical to the Latin letters W.S.U. when printed in such typefaces.
 A 2018 pilot study found that Thai readers were more likely to make errors when reading a test passage printed in Roman-like typefaces compared to ones with conventional loops.

 Some designers have attributed the trend to a lack of innovation in the looped typeface category during the past few decades; the majority of text typefaces in wide use were derived from just four major pre-digital types: Farang Ses, Thai Medium 621, Tom Light and ChuanPim.
 Cadson Demak, itself regarded as a proponent of the loopless style in the 2000s, has since shifted its focus to produce more typefaces with looped terminals.
-Some of the company's designs, such as the Thai ranges for Neue Frutiger and IBM Plex, are also now designed with both looped and loopless varieties as part of the same font family.
+Several newer typefaces by various creators, such as the Thai ranges for Neue Frutiger, IBM Plex and Noto, are now designed with both looped and loopless varieties as part of the same font family.